TMS9918: Screen Mode 2 details

 Technically, mode 2 is a character mode with a colorful character set.
 The screen is horizontally divided into three 256×64 pixel areas, each of which gets its own character set.
 By sequentially printing the characters 0 through 255 in all three areas, the program can simulate a graphics mode where each pixel can be set individually.
 However, the resulting framebuffer is non-linear.

 The program can also use three identical character sets, and then deal with the screen like a text mode with a colorful character set.
 Background patterns and sprites then consist of colorful characters.
 This was commonly used in games, because only 32×24 bytes would have to be moved to fill and scroll the entire screen.
-The graphics can be drawn such that the 8×8 pixel borders are not too obvious, an art where Konami was particularly well known for their excellence.

 The challenge of using TMS9918 mode 2 was that every 8×1 pixel area could have only two colors, foreground and background.
 They could be freely picked out of the 16 color palette, but for each 8×1 area, only two colors could exist.
 When manipulating the screen in BASIC with the LINE command, one easily could exceed the maximum 2 colors per 8×1 area and end up with "color spill".